PRIYANSHI-eng/E-commerce-follow-along/README.md

 - Enhance the UI with better styling and user experience.
 - Implement pagination if needed for better performance.
 - Add authentication checks to ensure only the logged-in user's products are displayed.

+**# Milestone 13: Edit Uploaded Products**
+🚀 Overview
+In this milestone, we implemented the Edit Product feature.
+Users can now update product details, with the form auto-filling existing data for a seamless editing experience.

+🎯 Key Features
+Edit Button added to product cards.
+Auto-Fill Form with existing product details.
+Update API to modify product data in MongoDB.
+Form Submission updates the database with new details.
+🛠️ Implementation Steps
+Backend: Created an API endpoint to update product details.
+Frontend: Added an edit button and handled navigation.
+Auto-Fill Form: Preloaded data when editing a product.
+Save Changes: Updated product details in the database.
+📂 How to Run
+Start the backend and frontend servers.
+Click "Edit" on a product to update details.
+Submit the form to save changes.
+📌 Submission